John Williams Farm

 The John Williams Farm, also known as the Davis B. Williams Farm and Stinson Markley Residence, is an historic farm complex and national historic district that are located in Charlestown Township, Chester County, Pennsylvania.

 It was added to the National Register of Historic Places in 1978.

 History and architectural features

 This complex includes five contributing buildings and one contributing site, including the farmhouse (c.
 1800, 1827), bank barn (1834), garden and springhouse, wagon house, and the remains of the "necessary" and animal pen.

-It was added to the National Register of Historic Places in 1978.